bsabar/VBA-Challenge/README.md

 ## Description
 This project uses VBA to analyze generated stock market data.
 Utilizes script that loops through all the stocks for one year and outputs:
-(1) ticker symbol,
+- ticker symbol
-(2) yearly change from the opening price at the beginning of a given year to the closing price at the end of that year, (3) the percentage change from the opening price at the beginning of a given year to the closing price at the end of that year and
+- yearly change from the opening price at the beginning of a given year to the closing price at the end of that year
+- the percentage change from the opening price at the beginning of a given year to the closing price at the end of that year
-(4) the total stock volume of the stock
+- the total stock volume of the stock
-(5) add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
+- add functionality to your script to return the stock with the "Greatest % increase," "Greatest % decrease," and "Greatest total volume"

 ## Tools Used
 - `VBA`